capy-language/capy/README.md

 message = "hello";
 ```

-Optionals represent the presence or absence of a value.
+Optionals represent the presence or absence of a value, which might change at runtime.

 Capy does not have null pointers.
 They've been called a "billion dollar mistake" and from my own personal experience they're such a pain to deal with.